-In 2004 she was awarded a Marie Curie EIF Individual Research Fellowship and appointed as Postdoctoral Research Assistant at the University of Cambridge with Professor Steven Ley, where she initiated a project focused on exploring the role of molecular diversity for drug discovery, with the design of natural product-like compounds as novel therapeutic agents.
+In 2004 she was awarded a Marie Curie EIF Individual Research Fellowship and appointed as postdoctoral research assistant at the Department of Chemistry of the University of Cambridge (UK) with Prof. Steven Ley.
+Within the Ley group she initiated a project focused on exploring the role of molecular diversity for drug discovery, with the design of natural product-like compounds as novel therapeutic agents.

-In June 2006 she joined the School of Pharmacy, University College London (UCL) (London, UK) as a Senior Research Fellow funded by Cancer Research UK (CR UK), within the CR UK Protein-Protein Interactions Drug Discovery Research Group (unit director: Prof. David E. Thurston).
-As a co-PI of a CR UK Small Molecule Drug Discovery Initiative program she led the research aimed at discovering protein-protein inhibitors of transcriptional factors such as Hypoxia Inducible Factor 1 (HIF-1) and Signal Transducer and Activator of Transcription 3 (STAT3 ).
+In June 2006 she joined the School of Pharmacy, University College London (UK) as a senior research fellow funded by Cancer Research UK (CR UK), within the CR UK Drug Discovery unit headed by Prof. David E. Thurston.
+As a co-principal investigator of a CR UK Small Molecule Drug Discovery Initiative program she led the research aimed at discovering protein-protein interaction inhibitors of transcriptional factors such as Hypoxia Inducible Factor 1 (HIF-1) and Signal Transducer and Activator of Transcription 3 (STAT3 ).

-In January 2012 she took up the position at the Karolinska Institutet as Assistant Professor in Chemical Biology and a Principal Investigator (Group Leader) within the Centre for Advanced Cancer Therapies (ACT), MTC Department.
+In January 2012 she took up the position at the Karolinska Institutet and started her own research group as an assistant professor in chemical biology and principal investigator at the MTC Department and within the Centre for Advanced Cancer Therapies (ACT).

 HOW TRANSCRIPTIONAL REGULATORS CONTROL GENE EXPRESSION PROGRAMS and CELL FATE in NORMAL and MALIGNANT CELLS